textlint/textlint/docs/CONTRIBUTING.md

 ### Working with Reviews (if any)

-Once a pull request has been created, it will initiate continuous integration build and we can work on your changes.
+Once a pull request has been created, it will initiate continuous integration builds and we can work on your changes.
 You can push additional commits to your fork according to feedback.

 ### Merging

-After all participants are satisfied to the changes, we will merge your code into the textlint master branch.
+After all participants on pull request are satisfied to the changes, we will merge your code into the textlint master branch.
 Yay!